json-schema-org/json-schema-spec/jsonschema-core.md

 The annotation result of this keyword is the set of instance property names which are also present under this keyword.

-The presence of this keyword affects the behavior of [`additionalProperties`(#additionalProperties) and [`unevaluatedProperties`](#unevaluatedproperties).
+The presence of this keyword affects the behaviors of [`additionalProperties`(#additionalProperties) and [`unevaluatedProperties`](#unevaluatedproperties).

 ##### `patternProperties`